dominis/mikado/README.md

 make deploy-ami
 ```

-If you make this far you can configure your Wordpress setup.
+If you make it this far you can configure your Wordpress setup.
 Check out the [examples](https://github.com/dominis/mikado/tree/master/examples).
 ```
 cp examples/basic-no-fastly.tf terraform/wpexample.com.tf
 make apply